-- · corporate Capital.
-The Law establishes different minimum thresholds for each kind of company; - in the S.p.A. the capital consists of shares.
-The minimum share capital of a S.p.A. is equal to € 50,000.00; - the amount of the share capital must be stated in the memorandum of association.
-Shares do not have to reflect shareholders' overall investment in the company; - the shares are freely transferable.
-It is normal practice to issue physical share certificates although in listed companies it is also permissible for shares to be in the form of simple accounting records, defined as "dematerialized shares";
+- As about Corporate Capital, the Law establishes different minimum thresholds for each kind of company. - In the S.p.A.: - the capital consists of shares.
+The minimum share capital of a S.p.A. is equal to € 50,000.00 (at least 25% to be paid into the hands of the directors). - the amount of the share capital must be stated in the certificate of incorporation.
+Shares do not have to reflect shareholders' overall investment in the company. - the shares are freely transferable.
+It is normal practice to issue physical share certificates although in listed companies it is also permissible for shares to be in book-entry form. - the company limited by shares is the main type of trading company best suited to substantial investments with a large number of shareholders.
+It is also the compulsory type for those companies wishing to be listed on the stock exchange.

+• In the S.r.l.:

-- the company limited by shares is the main type of trading company best suited to substantial investments with a large number of shareholders.
-It is also the compulsory type for those companies wishing to be listed on the stock exchange; - in the S.r.l. the capital consists of quotas.
-The minimum capital of a S.r.l. is equal to €1; - when setting up limited liability companies with capital equal to or greater than €10,000, at least 25% of the capital must be paid to the directors as previously indicated; - when the value of the capital is between €1 and €10,000, contributions may only be in cash and must be paid up in full on subscription; - the transfer of quotas may be limited and even prohibited; in which case, each shareholder will be entitled to withdraw from the company, obtaining a reimbursement for his/ her quotas; - equity contributions.
-In both S.p.A. and S.r.I., the equity contribution can be made in cash as well as in kind subject to evaluation of an expert.
-Whereas, in the S.p.A. the expert is appointed by the Court, except in some specific cases, and the evaluation reviewed by the company's directors; - voting rights and special rights.
-The voting rights in S.p.A. might not be proportional to the percentage of corporate capital subscribed by the shareholders and the by-laws can be provide different typologies of shares; - in the S.r.l. the voting rights are proportional to the percentage of corporate capital subscribed by the quotaholders.
-Even if the by-laws may reserve some special rights to some quotaholders (e.g. administrative rights or the right to the distribution of profits), no different categories of quotas are allowed: - governance the S.p.A. can establish different governance models; - a. traditional system (shareholders' meeting, Board of Directors and Board of Statutory Auditors); - b. one tier system (Board of Directors and management control committee appointed among the members of the board) and two tier system (Management Board and a Supervisory Board).
+- the capital consists of quotas.
+The minimum capital of a S.r.l. is equal to €1: - when setting up limited liability companies with capital equal to or greater than €10,000, at least 25% of the capital must be paid to the directors as previously indicated; - when the value of the capital is between €1 and €10,000, contributions may only be in cash and must be paid up in full on subscription; - the transfer of quotas may be limited and even prohibited; in which case, each shareholder will be entitled to withdraw from the company, obtaining a reimbursement for his/ her quotas. - As about equity contributions, in both S.p.A. and S.r.I., the equity contribution can be made in cash as well as in kind subject to independent appraisal.
+Whereas, in the S.p.A. the expert is appointed by the Court, except in some specific cases, and the evaluation reviewed by the company's directors. - As about voting rights and special rights: - the voting rights in S.p.A. might not be proportional to the percentage of corporate capital subscribed by the shareholders and the by-laws can be provide different typologies of shares.

+• in the S.r.l. the voting rights are proportional to the percentage of corporate capital subscribed by the quotaholders.
+Even if the by-laws may reserve some special rights to some quotaholders (e.g. administrative rights or the right to the distribution of profits), no different classes of quotas are allowed.